 Labour Market Promotion Act (AMFG)

-- at least 5 employees in companies with 21–99 employees,
+- at least 5 employees in a company with more than 20 and fewer than 100 employees,

-- at least 30 employees in companies with more than 600 employees,
+- at least 30 employees in a company with more than 600 employees,

 Cost covered byNot applicable